alinex/bash-lib/CONTRIBUTING.md

 - recreate the API Documentation

 > If you run in `DEBUG` mode with the loader you don't need to run the update to test the changes.

+### 🚫 Deprecation

+As the library progresses, it will change and sometimes older functions are replaced or removed.
+Therefor we use three steps:

+1. **Mark as deprecated:**
+   Here we only add the `_deprecated` warning with `warn` as second parameter to only show the message but go on in the program.
+As the replacement function will work identical in the example below we directly call it.
+And we show the deprecation in the documentation.

+      ```bash
+      # Deprecated: Remote install package like @install
+      # Use `remote_bashlib software install`, see @remote_bashlib.
+      remote_install() {
+         _deprecated "use remote_bashlib software install" warn
+         remote_bashlib software install
+      }
+      ```

+2. **Later we will break on a call:**
+   So if it is used the deprecation warning will be displayed and the process will stop.
+That is done without the `warn` flag, the code and documentation removed.
+Now to work again the calling script has to be changed.

+      ```bash
+      remote_install() {
+         _deprecated "use remote_bashlib software install"
+      }
+      ```

+3. **And in the last step we clean up:**
+   The method will be completely be removed.

+We try to always show the deprecation for a longer time and let it work.
+The step from (1) to (2) should be done on at least a minor version change.
+The same goes for the change from (2) to (3).\
+The goal is to keep the code clean and short.

 ## ❤️ Thank You